vbotka/ansible-freebsd-poudriere/docs/source/task-intro.rst

 The groups of tasks stored in separate files, listed below in the order of the execution, comprise:

 :debug: Display values of the variables.
 By default disabled (poudriere_debug: false)
+:sanity: Test sanity.
+By default disabled (poudriere_sanity: false)
 :pkg: Install packages or ports.
 By default enabled (poudriere_install: true)
 :dirs: Create SSL directories.
 By default enabled (poudriere_dirs: true)
 :key: Create signing key.
 By default enabled (poudriere_key: true)
 :cert: Generate SSL certificate for the web server.
 By default disabled (poudriere_cert: false)